Akib13/learn-nextjs/README.md

-Updated client pages.
-Can be accessed through localhost:3000/client/something and analyze the console log.
+Updated blog pages.
+Can be accessed through localhost:3000/blog/something/... and analyze the console log.